 Now in its ninth year, The Beast is an innovative and electrifying hip hop and jazz ensemble known for pushing creative boundaries and dynamic collaborations.
 Straight outta Durham, the cultural and entrepreneurial nexus of a new south, The Beast is a home-grown artistic force, mixing tap-dancers, puppeteers, and spoken word artists into its repertoire.
 Comprised of emcee (J) Rowdy, keyboardist Eric Hirsh, drummer Stephen Coffman, and bassist Pete Kimosh, The Beast has thus far executed a Duke University-commissioned big band project, curated residencies at the North Carolina Museum of Art, and toured Panama as featured in a PBS web-series.
 The quartet is currently working on a second full-length album with Philly-native producer/drummer Steve McKie (Bilal, Jill Scott, Musiq, et al).
 Additionally, The Beast is dedicated to education and cultural outreach.
 The group has developed workshops on creativity, improvisation, and the history of African-American music based on the Blackademics Hip Hop curriculum founded by emcee Pierce Freelon.

 DJ Damu is a major contributor to NC hip-hop culture and describes his unique style as “Spiritual Drumming.”
-After six years in the New York music industry, he became deeply involved in DJ’ing.
-Starting with a group called 7th Tribe in the ‘90s, and groups such as Blacksheep, Yaggfu Front, Lords of the Underground & rock talent the Veldt, DJ Damu later found himself working with the legendary Kid Capri and DJ Kool Sheed.
+After six years in the North Carolina music industry, he became deeply involved in DJ’ing.
+He started with a group called 7th Tribe in the ‘90s, and groups such as Blacksheep, Yaggfu Front, Lords of the Underground and rock talent the Veldt.
 DJ Damu says he lets the music lead him, then he takes people on a journey of beautiful vibes.
 His range of music includes all genres and has no boundaries.

 Shana Tucker — With a deep respect for lyrical storytelling, cellist/singer-songwriter Shana Tucker delivers a unique voice through her self-defined genre of ChamberSoulTM.
 Shana’s melodies weave strong hints of jazz, classical, soulful folk, acoustic pop and a touch of R&B into a distinctive rhythmic tapestry.
 After having balanced performances in theatres, clubs and festivals with her role as featured cellist/vocalist in Cirque du Soleil’s KÀ in Las Vegas for the past 5 years, Shana returned home to North Carolina to resume her full-time touring and recording schedule in 2017.
 She has new collaborations in the offing, and the completion of her sophomore recording project is set for release before the end of the coming year.
 Shana is a front-line advocate for arts education and is a teaching artist for The Smith Center and Wolf Trap Institute for Early Learning Through the Arts.
 She incorporates workshops, outreach and artist-in-residence opportunities whenever possible, wherever in the world her performances take her.